AuScope/geomodel-2-3dweb/README.md

   - Creates a backend release
   - Adds the files from the latest successful 'Build API Backend' action to the release

-**NB: After running this release the 'Release Models Backed' action (below) should be ran to add model files to backend build and create a docker build**
+**NB: After running this release the 'Release Models Backend' action (below) can be run to add model web assets to the release**

 ### Release Models Backend

 Triggers: Manual dispatch on provided tag

 Function:
-  - Release web assets from the latest successful 'Build Models Backend' action to the release
+  - Add model web assets from the latest successful 'Build Models Backend' action to the release

 ### Pages Build Deployment